gmarav05/card/README.md

 # 🪪 Card
-Built with basic HTML, CSS and JavaScript.
+Built with basic HTML and CSS.

 ## Screenshot